 To slice a Board Region into two smaller regions, use the Design » Slice Board Region command (or click the button on the Active Bar).
 The Slicing tool uses the standard line placement cornering modes, including 45°, 90°, 45° arc, 90° arc and any angle, press Shift+Spacebar to change the mode during slicing.

-In earlier versions of the software, the boundary between two Board Regions was defined by placing a Split Line.
-Split Lines are not used anymore, now the edge of the Board Region defines where one Substack ends and the adjacent Substack begins.
+In the standard rigid-flex mode, the boundary between two Board Regions is defined by placing a Split Line.
+The Advanced rigid-flex mode does not use Split Lines, instead the edge of the Board Region defines where one Substack ends and the adjacent Substack begins.
 If two Board Regions are overlapped (and those regions have common layers), then the stack with more layers is applied in the overlapping area.

 When overlapped regions do not have common layers they can be folded independently.

 A bend in a flexible section of a rigid-flex board is defined by placing a Bending Line.
 A bending Line is a linear object, whose properties are edited in the Bend mode of the Properties panel.

 Bending Lines are placed in Board Planning Mode (1 shortcut).

 To place a Bending Line run the Place » Define Bending Line command (or click the button on the Active Bar).
 Place the Bending Line across the flexible Board Region.
 It is not necessary to precisely touch each edge of the region with the start and end of the Bending Line, the software will automatically extend it (if too short) or reduce it (if too long).
 At least one end of the Bending Line must touch or pass over the edge of the Region.